HUPAYX/Cosmos-Zones/README.md

 - Shufflator:

 ![Image description](https://miro.medium.com/max/616/1*AdFIph1y6p1tadX5dlWmwQ.png)

+Validator Ecosystem is the most crucial part of HUPAYX Blockchain Network, which serves as a Network Alliance or Node Shareholders

 Shufflator Wallet is a special Validator Wallet, which is granted to Network Alliance members (Validator Nodes)